robinvanderlee/positive-selection/README.md

 ### 4. Evolutionary analyses
-Perform maximum likelihood (ML) dN/dS analysis to infer positive selection of genes and codons, using `codeml` in the PAML software package.
+Perform maximum likelihood (ML) dN/dS analysis to infer positive selection of genes and codons.
+This uses `codeml` from the PAML software package.

 #### 4a.
 Reference phylogenetic tree
-Construct a single phylogenetic tree with branch lengths for use in the ML analysis of all one-to-one otrholog cluster alignments.<br/>
+Construct a single phylogenetic tree with branch lengths for use in the `codeml` analyses of all individual one-to-one ortholog cluster alignments.<br/>

 1. `perl concatenate_alignments.pl`.
-Concatenate all 11,096 masked alignments from Step 3 (i.e. the GUIDANCE- and TCS-masked codon-based alignments) into one large alignment.
-First make sure individual alignment files are sorted in the same way (see Step 3d).
+Concatenate all 11,096 masked alignments from Step 3 (i.e. the GUIDANCE- and TCS-masked codon-based cDNA alignments) into one large alignment.
+First make sure individual alignment files are all sorted in the same way (done in Step 3d).

 2. Sort sequences within the concatenated alignment again by species:
 ```bash
 perl sort_sequences_by_taxon.pl sequences/concatenated_alignment__9primates__cds.prank-codon-guidance-tcs-masked.aln.fa sequences/concatenated_alignment__9primates__cds.prank-codon-guidance-tcs-masked-species-sorted.aln.fa
 ```

 3. Convert concatenated alignment from FASTA to a PHYLIP format that is compatible with PAML codeml.
-Script checks that (i) sequence names do not contain characters that cannot be handled by codeml, (ii) sequences do not contain stop codons or non-canonical nucleotides, (iii) undetermined and masked codons [nN] are converted to the codeml ambiguity character `?`.
+This script checks that (i) sequence names do not contain characters that cannot be handled by codeml, (ii) sequences do not contain stop codons or non-canonical nucleotides, (iii) undetermined and masked codons [nN] are converted to the codeml ambiguity character `?`.
 ```bash
 perl convert_fasta_to_codeml_phylip.pl sequences/concatenated_alignment__9primates__cds.prank-codon-guidance-tcs-masked-species-sorted.aln.fa
 ```

 4. Run the codeml M0 model on the concatenated alignment.
 This fits a single dN/dS to all sites (`NSsites = 0, model = 0, method = 1, fix_blength = 0`).
 We provided codeml with the well-supported topology of the primate phylogeny: [Ensembl78__9primates__with_taxon_id__unrooted.tre](Supplementary_data_and_material/Phylogenetic_Trees/Ensembl78__9primates__with_taxon_id__unrooted.tre).
 See the `.ctl` files for exact configurations: [Configuration_files_for_PAML_codeml](Supplementary_data_and_material/Configuration_files_for_PAML_codeml/).<br/>

-- Once under the F3X4 codon frequency parameter:
+- Calculate reference tree under the F3X4 codon frequency parameter:
 ```bash
 mkdir codeml_M0_F3X4
 cd codeml_M0_F3X4